You are participating in Ende Gelaende. What are the legal consequences you might be facing?

 Any questions left?

-Feel free to contact us at email@example.com – please be patient with us; we may need some time to give you a competent answer.
-The legal team will be present at the camp.
+Feel free to contact us at firstname.lastname@example.org – please be patient with us; we may need some time to give you a competent answer.
+The legal team will be present on the site.
 You can come see us at our tent and talk to us or attend one of our info events if you have any questions.

 With more general legal questions concerning (climate) activism, you can contact for example the Rote Hilfe (a legal aid group active throughout Germany) or AntiRRR (Antirepression Group rhenish lignite mining area).